UCSF-DataSci/ds217-11-final-rebekahx23/report.md

 3. **Feature Engineering:**
    - Some potentially useful features may not have been created (e.g., lag features, interaction terms)
    - Rolling window sizes (7h, 24h) were chosen somewhat arbitrarily, having alternative windowing strategies or adaptive windows could better capture varying temporal scales.
-   - Features derived from target variable were correctly excluded to avoid data leakage
+   - Features derived from target variable were intentionally excluded to avoid data leakage
    - External data such as lake water temperature which could be useful was not incorporated
+   - Cyclical encodings by transforming with sine/cosine maybe preserve periodict structure and improve generalization

 4. **Scope:**
    - The analysis focused solely on predicting air temperature, while other important environmental factors such as wind speed, rain intensity, and humidity were not modeled.